gmh5225/VAC-VACDumper/README.md

 # VACDumper
-A tool used for dumping Valve Anti-Cheat executable code back to disk for analysis purposes.
+VACDumper is a simplistic tool used for dumping Valve Anti-Cheat executable code back to disk for analysis purposes.
+Written in C/C++.

 # Usage
 Usage of VACDumper is very simple and is universally easy as pie to compile and use for yourself.